-Boys’ and girls’ sports teams encourage participation and achieve success.
+Boys’ and girls’ sports teams encourage participation and success.
 Middle school sports focus on fundamentals and skill-building; high school athletics include baseball, basketball, wrestling, golf, track and field, volleyball, gymnastics, football, cross country, and softball.
-There is an opportunity for all kids to participate.
+There is an opportunity for all students to participate.

-High school extracurricular activities meet a wide range of interests, including Knowledge Bowl, student council, Minnesota Honor Society, speech, clay target (fall and spring), drama, yearbook, Letter Club, broadcasting club (KLKR), dance, and more.
-The outstanding drama department hosts an annual fall musical production, spring play, and is a frequent state Honor-winner in one-act competition, including highest honors.
+High school extracurricular activities meet a wide range of interests, including Knowledge Bowl, student council, Minnesota Honor Society, speech, clay target (fall and spring), drama, yearbook, Letter Club, broadcasting club (KLKR), dance, robotics team (new in 2020) and more.
+The outstanding drama department hosts an annual fall musical production, spring play, and is a frequent state honor-winner in one-act competition, including highest honors.

-A district-wide enrollment of over 1200 students in K-12, shows our District continues to grow.
+A district-wide enrollment of more than 1,250 students in K-12, shows our District is continuing to grow.
 With teachers and staff that are kind and caring, kids feel protected and safe as they learn.
 Safe and convenient bus transportation is provided to all resident students and some non-resident students.

 Many technology upgrades and advancements are in place.
 Smartboard systems are used in classrooms around the District.
 Wireless capabilities are available throughout all district schools.
-Google Chromebooks are provided to all 9-12 students at the high school and ALP.
+Google Chromebooks are provided to all students in grades 5-12 at the middle/high school and ALP.

-Special activities to expand student interests and experiences, such as student councils, after-school activities, English learners, special programs to assist and encourage healthy students, sixth-grade Deep Portage outdoor experience, fourth-grade fishing expo, and many others are available.
+Special activities to expand student interests and experiences, such as student councils, after-school activities, English learners, special programs to assist and encourage healthy student choices, sixth-grade Deep Portage outdoor experience, fourth-grade fishing expo, and many others are available.

 We have the programs, staff, and opportunities that children need for education, development, and growth.
-The wisdom of our experienced staff and the enthusiasm of our new staff create a learning environment for student success.
+The wisdom and enthusiasm of our staff create a learning environment for student success.
 Many of our staff members are returning to college to earn their master’s degrees and beyond.